skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ### Effect sizes: effectplot (in regtools)

 Since explanatory variables are usually measured in different units, it is often not easy to compare the sizes of the effects that 'typical' changes of different explanatory variables have on the dependent variable in a regression model.
-The function `effectplot` shall help for such comparison.
+The function `effectplot` in my package `regtools` shall help for such comparison.
 The key idea is to compare the effects the explanatory variables change from e.g. their 10% quantile to their 90% quantile.
 For non-linear specifications also the package `effects` is quite helpful, to see how effects change over the range of values of an explanatory variable.

 ### Data preparation: dplyr, tidyr and dplyrExtras